log0div0/testo/README.md

 }
 ```

 This snippet instructs Testo-lang interpreter to create a virtual machine with 2Gb RAM, 2 CPU cores and 5Gb of disk space.
-The ISO “ubuntu_server.iso” is inserted in the virtual DVD-drive of the virtual machine, so when the machine is powered on, the Ubuntu Server installation pops up.
+The ISO “ubuntu_server.iso” is inserted in the virtual DVD-drive of the virtual machine, so when the machine is powered on, the Ubuntu Server installation menu pops up.

 As soon as you have at least one virtual machine you can start writing the actual tests: